stephenvowell/python-backup/README.md

 # JoeBackUp

 JoeBackUp is a Python-based backup utility that allows users to schedule and manage backups of their files and directories.
 The application uses a simple graphical user interface (GUI) built with Tkinter.
+The backupv1.py file has the directions to install the required librarys

 ## Features